"To Condo or Not to Condo".

 - Condominium: An Association is in place, the LAND is commonly-owned, the Unit Owner does NOT own the land (only the Unit itself)

 Perhaps it's the former Residential Appraiser in me, but the buying public and their representatives need to know the impacts of the type of property (legal ownership) being considered for purchase.
-The fact of the matter is, the classification of property (remember the definitions above) have a "preferred pecking order" in the eyes of mortgage lenders.
+The fact of the matter is, the classification of property (remember the definitions above) has a "preferred pecking order" in the eyes of mortgage lenders.

 What is the implied pecking order?
 The "ideal" collateral for a Lender is the Single-Family Residence, Detached, with NO Association involved.

-The Automated Underwriting Models utilized by Lenders assesses the layer of risk involved with the specific property type being purchased by a Borrower.
+The Automated Underwriting Models utilized by Mortgage Lenders assesses the layer of risk involved with the specific property type being purchased by a Borrower.
 Automated Underwriting also assesses the likelihood or potential for default on a loan.

-In other words, Buyers with identical credit, identical income, the same employment, the same down payment and assets ... but buying differing property types ...
+In other words, Buyers with identical credit, identical income, the same employment, the same down payment, and assets ... but buying differing property types ...
 MAY reap different results when it comes to an Approval/Acceptance via Automated Underwriting.